My Cycle Journey

 That was my introduction to the menstrual cycle.

-Throughout my teenage years, I dealt with many period symptoms—heavy flows that ruined bedsheets and underwear, severe cramps that sometimes made it hard to walk, and persistent hormonal acne.
+Throughout my teenage years, I dealt with heavy flows that ruined bedsheets and underwear, severe cramps that sometimes made it hard to walk, and persistent hormonal acne.
 From what I understood, this was just part of being a woman.
-You figured out when your period was coming, sucked it up, and kept going—pain or no pain.
+You figured out when your period was coming, sucked it up, and kept going — pain or no pain.

 As I got older, the pain began to change.
 Instead of painful periods, I started experiencing intense abdominal pain about two weeks after the start of my cycle.
 At the time, I only knew about the 6–8 days of bleeding.
 No one had ever talked to me about ovulation.

-While I was in college, this pain—what I now know was ovulation pain—became so severe that I couldn’t even take a deep breath without hurting.
+While I was in college, this pain — what I now know was ovulation pain — became so severe that I couldn't take a deep breath without hurting.
 It got so bad that I ended up in the emergency room twice.

 I didn't take either medication.
 As a young Latina woman, I knew I didn't want to become a statistic or mask my pain with strong medication without understanding the root cause.
 It was heartbreaking to realize that doctors were willing to prescribe powerful painkillers to a college student without doing more to help her understand why she was in pain.